 All accounts in respect of work undertaken on a private fee basis (court work and paperwork) are to be settled within 28 days of the fee note being submitted.
 If fee notes are not paid within 28 days we reserve the right to do no further work on the case until further payment is received.
 If you wish to make alternative arrangements please contact the Senior Clerk.
 We adhere to the Bar Council’s Code of Practice for progressing payment of fees.

-In legally aided cases and for Conditional Fee Agreements, we will write to you at intervals requesting updates on the progress of the case and when you think the case is likely to conclude.
-A prompt response to these requests will enable us to keep our records up to date and avoid sending you unnecessary reminders.
+For barrister fees legal aid and for Conditional Fee Agreements, we will write to you at intervals requesting updates on the progress of the case and when you think the case is likely to conclude.
+A prompt response to barrister fees legal aid and Conditional Fee Agreements requests will enable us to keep our records up to date and avoid sending you unnecessary reminders.

 For details on the latest guidance on legal aid fees please visit our website www.graduatedfees.co.uk